openvswitch/ovs/Documentation/topics/testing.rst

 configuration files on another host to retrieve packages with yum or apt-get.

-hen you have made changes to OVS source code and want to rebuild packages run:
+When you have made changes to OVS source code and want to rebuild packages run:
     $ git commit -a
     $ vagrant rsync && vagrant provision